souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 $JAVA_HOME/bin/java -agentlib:native-image-agent=trace-output=/path/to/trace-file.json ...
 ```

-The `native-image-configure` tool can transform trace files to configuration files that can be used at image build time.
+The `native-image-configure` tool can transform trace files to configuration files.
-The following command reads and processes `trace-file.json` and generates a set of configuration files in directory `/path/to/config-dir/`:
+The following command reads and processes `trace-file.json` and generates a set of configuration files in the directory `/path/to/config-dir/`:
 ```shell
 native-image-configure generate --trace-input=/path/to/trace-file.json --output-dir=/path/to/config-dir/
 ```

 ### Interoperability

-Although the agent is distributed with GraalVM, it uses the JVM Tool Interface (JVMTI) and can potentially be used with other JVMs that support JVMTI.
+The agent uses the JVM Tool Interface (JVMTI) and can potentially be used with other JVMs that support JVMTI.
 In this case, it is necessary to provide the absolute path of the agent:
 ```shell
 /path/to/some/java -agentpath:/path/to/graalvm/jre/lib/amd64/libnative-image-agent.so=<options> ...